olincollege/spotify-hitsongs/README.md

 | Requests  | Web Requests    |
 | SpotiPy   | Spotify API     |

- The dependencies are present in `requirements.txt` and can be installed using the following in terminal/command prompt:
+ The dependencies are present in `requirements.txt` and can be installed using the following in terminal/command prompt (make sure to have your present working directory as this repo):

  ```
  pip install -r requirements.txt